CartoDB/odyssey.js/documentation.md

 - vizjson: "http://viz2.cartodb.com/api/v2/viz/your-viz-key-here/viz.json"
 - duration: 30
 ~~~
+If you are creating a visualization that uses Torque, you will see the following options in addition to the default:

 - vizjson: "_the url to your cartodb torque visualization_"
 - duration: "_duration of torque animation (default is 30)_"